 Patient Care Services

 Each member of the staff is also part of a larger team called Patient Care Services.
-By being part of this team, the nursing staff provides the family centered care that families will need during their time at St. Jude.
+By being part of this team, the nursing staff provides the patient family-centered care that families will need during their time at St. Jude.

 St. Jude nurses have freedom to focus.